The TYR Socket Rocket goggles are my go-to training goggles at swim practice. Here’s a quick review of these bad boys.

-1. The lens are exceptionally clear.
+1. The lens is exceptionally clear.
 One of the problems with mirrored and darker tinted goggles is how limited your vision becomes in pools that aren’t as well lit.
 This problem becomes even more noticeable when the anti-fog inevitably wears off.
-The first thing you will notice when you pull a pair of Socket Rockets over your head is how clear the lens are.
+The first thing you will notice when you pull a pair of Socket Rockets over your head is how clear the lens is.

 2. Comfortable.
 Swedish goggles are super popular among competitive swimmers.
 The main downside to Swedes are the hard plastic lenses, which leave your face feeling a little sore after bouts of extended wear, especially if you aren’t used to wearing this type of goggle.
 The Socket Rocket has a rubberized socket, so it sits comfortably against your face.
 You get the look of a pro swimmer without the sore face after extended use.
 The rubberized seal also helps prevent leaking, which everybody can appreciate.